Tia Mowry Gives Birth to Baby No. 2 and First Daughter

 by Corinne Heller | Sun., May.
 6, 2018 10:11 AM

-The 39-year-old actress, who starred on the sitcom with her twin Tamera Mowry, and is also known for her past role on The Game, has given birth to her and husband Cory Hardrict's second child (and first daughter).
+The 39-year-old actress, who starred on the sitcom with her twin Tamera Mowry-Housley , and is also known for her past role on The Game, has given birth to her and husband Cory Hardrict's second child (and first daughter).
 She joins the couple's son, Cree, 6.

 Tia announced the big news on Sunday morning with a sweet Instagram photo of mama and baby girl in their hospital bed.